junxit/us-congress-bills-116/metadata.md

 - 2019-02-13 — Introduced in House
 - 2019-02-13 — Introduced in House
 - 2019-02-13 — Referred to the House Committee on Natural Resources.
+- 2019-03-04 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2019-06-13 — Subcommittee Hearings Held.
+- 2020-03-11 — Committee Consideration and Mark-up Session Held.
+- 2020-03-11 — Ordered to be Reported (Amended) by the Yeas and Nays: 19 - 12.
+- 2020-03-11 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2020-12-18 — Placed on the Union Calendar, Calendar No. 551.
+- 2020-12-18 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-667.
+- 2020-12-18 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-667.